 - Adobe ecosystem: Magento is beginning to benefit from Adobe’s ecosystem of capabilities now that it is owned by Adobe, especially in complex B2C commerce scenarios.
 Adobe Commerce Cloud combines Adobe Experience Manager, a market-leading digital experience platform (DXP), with Magento’s managed services offering.
 And Adobe continues to gain attention by striving for market share in the digital commerce space with an increasing set of capabilities.

 - Cloud SaaS: Magento Commerce is not a cloud-native software and does not currently support autoscaling.
 Magento is addressing the need for agility by extending its GraphQL API coverage to allow headless commerce.
-However, where comprehensive customization is needed, the core single-tenant commerce application maintains a monolithic architecture that can be difficult to update in a cost-effective manner.
+However, where comprehensive customization is needed, the core single-tenant commerce application maintains a monolithic architecture that can be difficult to update cost-effectively.

 - Enterprise-scale gross merchandise value (GMV): As part of its move into the Adobe enterprise segment, Magento’s roadmap emphasizes enhancements to application performance and scalability.
 Magento’s scalability should be considered by businesses with high order volumes and SKU counts.